codepr/codepr.github.io/_posts/2019-09-27-poor-men-ssh-tunnel.md

 categories: bash devops
 ---

-Many times I found myself in need of an access to my machine at work for quick'n dirty hacks, but something went wrong with the VPN settings
+Many times I've found myself in need of an access to my machine at work for quick'n dirty hacks, but something went wrong with the VPN settings
 <!--more-->or the third-party HTTPS tunnel software stopped working out of the
 blue, so I remembered that all that I need is already at hand, courtesy of the